cyverse-austria/ansible-k8s-centos7/README.md

 # to make sure ssh works for all the nodes
 ansible -i inventory/ -m ping all --user root

 # setup the firwall
-ansible-playbook --inventory=inventory/ --user=ansible --become ./firewalld-config.yml
+ansible-playbook --inventory=inventory/ --user=<sudo-user> --become ./firewalld-config.yml

 # install all dependencies for hosts
 ## This will also setup the haproxy for the master node proxy
-ansible-playbook --inventory=inventory/ --user=ansible --become ./provision-nodes.yml --extra-vars=haproxy=o
+TODO the --extra-vars has to be replaced with a automated decision. ansible-playbook --inventory=inventory/ --user=<sudo-user> --become ./provision-nodes.yml --extra-vars=haproxy=o

 ## WORK IN PROGRESS
 ## init works
-## join master does not yet
+## join master
 ## join worker nodes
-ansible-playbook --inventory=inventory/ --user=ansible --become ./multi-master.yml
+ansible-playbook --inventory=inventory/ --user=<sudo-user> --become ./multi-master.yml

 ## VICE HAPROXY